Difference-in-Differences with Sample Selection: Extension to Staggered Adoption

 Following the same logic as for the canonical case discussed in Assumption \ref{PT_OOO}, consider the following parallel trends assumption. \begin{assumption}[Conditional parallel trend for outcome for latent group $(g, \gamma)$ in period $t$] \end{assumption} Assumption \eqref{stag_parallel} generalizes the parallel trend assumption to a setting with multiple time periods and states that the evolution of trends in the untreated potential outcomes between any post-treatment period $t$ and period $0$ are the same for latent type $g$ between units that first receive treatment in period $\gamma$ and those that are never treated.

-Assume conditional parallel trends in selection between the group that first receives treatment in period $\gamma$, $\Gamma_\gamma=1$ and the never treated group, $C=1$. \begin{assumption} Conditional parallel trends in selection in period $t\geq \gamma$: \\ (a) Equality in the untreated counterfactual share of individuals observed in period $t\geq \gamma$ conditional on selection status for period 0.
+Assume ignorability of selection between the group that first receives treatment in period $\gamma$, $\Gamma_\gamma=1$ and the never-treated group, $C=1$. \begin{assumption} Ignorability of selection in period $t\geq \gamma$: \\ (a) Equality in the untreated counterfactual share of individuals observed in period $t\geq \gamma$ conditional on selection status for period 0.

-(b) Equality in the treated counterfactual share of individuals observed in period $t\geq \gamma$ conditional on selection status for period 0.
+\\ (b) Equality in the treated counterfactual share of individuals observed in period $t\geq \gamma$ conditional on selection status for period 0.